-- If you work for WNA, we must receive your timesheet by Monday 3pm, payment will be made on the following Tuesday week. - If you work for HMR, we must receive your timesheet by Monday 9am, payment will be made on the same Friday. - All payslips are sent out monthly including each separate worked week that month. - Timesheets submitted later than 8 weeks following the shift will not be paid.
+- If you work for WNA, we must receive your timesheet by Monday 3pm, payment will be made on the same Friday week. - If you work for HMR, we must receive your timesheet by Monday 9am, payment will be made on the same Friday. - All payslips are sent out on a weekly basis by email - Timesheets submitted later than 8 weeks following the shift will not be paid.